 Coronavirus has spread to nearly all Iran provinces -president

-Novel coronavirus has affected almost all of Iran's provinces but the country will get through the outbreak with a "minimum" number of deaths, President Hassan Rouhani said on Wednesday.
+Coronavirus has spread to almost all of Iran's provinces but the country will get through the outbreak with a "minimum" number of deaths, President Hassan Rouhani said on Wednesday.
 "This disease is a widespread disease," he said during a cabinet meeting, according to the official presidency website.

 "It has reached almost all our provinces and in one sense it's a global disease."
-Iran's health ministry on Tuesday announced 92 people had died from coronavirus, one of the highest death tolls outside China where the outbreak originated.
-It said 2,922 people had been infected with the coronavirus.
+The health ministry said on Tuesday that 92 people had died so far from coronavirus, one of the highest death tolls outside China where the epidemic originated late last year.
+It said 2,922 people had been infected with the disease.

 Among those infected is first vice president Eshaq Jahangiri, the IranWire news site reported, citing an "informed source".
 There was no immediate confirmation from officials.
-Several Iranian officials have been infected with the coronavirus and one senior official died from an infection on Monday.
+Several Iranian officials have come down with coronavirus and one senior official died from an infection on Monday.

 The Islamic Republic has canceled Friday prayers in all provincial capitals this week because of the coronavirus outbreak, state television reported on Wednesday.
-Rouhani said Iran would get through the outbreak with minimum deaths and in the shortest period of time with the skills of its doctors and nurses.
+Rouhani said Iran would get through the outbreak with minimum death and in the shortest period of time thanks to the skills of its doctors and nurses.

 He took a jab at an American offer to help with the outbreak without mentioning the United States directly.
 Last week, U.S. Secretary of State Mike Pompeo said the United States had offered to help Iran with the outbreak.